 Coalition agreement

-Political parties wanting to make up a new Cabinet first have to reach an agreement on a draft Coalition Agreement, negotiated by the leaders of the parliamentary groups under the leadership of one or more informateurs, which is then presented for comment to the political groups representing the coalition parties in the House of Representatives.
+Political parties wanting to make up a new cabinet first have to reach an agreement on a draft coalition agreement, negotiated by the leaders of the parliamentary groups under the leadership of one or more informateurs.
+This agreement is then presented for comment to the political groups representing the coalition parties in the House of Representatives.
 The more comments are received, the greater the chances that further negotiations will be necessary between the intended coalition partners.
-It may, for instance, be an issue that political groups find too few of the goals formulated in their party's manifesto included in the Coalition Agreement.
+It may, for instance, be an issue that political groups find too few of the goals formulated in their party's manifesto included in the coalition agreement.
 In such a case, the formation may still fail.